Sommaire

 - and even mood.

 Add to that the fact that hormonal instability also affects the production of serotonin and cortisol (two key hormones for well-being and stress management).
 The result?
-A body that functions less efficiently, and fatigue that sets in… even from the morning.
+A body that functions less well, and fatigue that sets in... even from the morning.
 Not cool!

 Sleep problems during perimenopause